 I've had a book in my shop for 30 minutes and it won't sell! :( Help?

 Things don't sell instantly, be patient.
-As long as you have priced it lower than the shop wizard than it should sell, and if it doesn't in a few days reprice.
+As long as you have it priced lower than the shop wizard than it should sell eventually, and if it doesn't in a few days reprice.

 Can I adblock images, or js?